bach05/wasteGAN/README.md

 [[PREPRINT]](https://arxiv.org/abs/2409.16999)

-This repository refers to the work **WasteGAN: Data Augmentation for Robotic Waste Sorting through Generative Adversarial Networks**.
+This repository refers to the paper **"WasteGAN: Data Augmentation for Robotic Waste Sorting through Generative Adversarial Networks"**.
 If you use this code or part of it in your work, please cite:

 ```
 @misc{bacchin2024wastegandataaugmentationrobotic,